 \section{Equations of motion}

 Let us consider a planar double mathematical pendulum.
 One of its absolutely rigid massless rod of length $l_2$ can rotate freely in the plane about a fixed point $O$.
 Two other rigid massless rods of lengths $l_1$ and $l_3$ are connected to the free end $A$ of the first rod $OA$.
-Let us denote the ends of these rods by $B$ and $C$, correspondingly (Fig.~\ref{fig1}).
-We assume that points $A$, $B$, and $C$ always remain on a straight line when the pendulum moves.
-There is a point mass $m_2$ in point $A$ and point masses $m_1$ and $m_3$ in points $B$ and $C$, correspondingly.
+Let us denote the ends of these rods by $B$ and $C$, respectively (Fig.~\ref{fig1}).
+We assume that points $A$, $B$, and $C$ always remain on a straight line {during the motion of the pendulum.} There is a point mass $m_2$ at point $A$ and point masses $m_1$ and $m_3$ at points $B$ and $C$, respectively.
 There is a force $F$ of constant magnitude acting along segment $BC$.
-Two springs of stiffnesses $k_1$ and $k_2$ are located in points $A$ and $O$, correspondingly.
+Two springs of stiffnesses $k_1$ and $k_2$ are located at points $A$ and $O$, respectively.

-Let $\varphi_2$ be a generalized coordinate, the angle between a constant direction in the plane and segment $OA$ and $\varphi_1$ be the angle between $OA$ and $BC$.
+Let $\varphi_2$ be a generalized coordinate, the angle between a constant direction in the plane and segment $OA$, and $\varphi_1$ be the angle between $OA$ and $BC$.
 The kinetic energy of the system can be expressed in these coordinates as follows: